Biology Pre-professional Programs

 You will actively engage in undergraduate research experiences that culminates in a senior thesis.
 By the time you complete a biology major, you will have over 400 hours of laboratory and/or field experience.
 The department also sponsors one of the nation's longest-running annual undergraduate research symposiums.

 You can be involved in a variety of activities outside of the classroom.
 These might include the Biology Department seminar series, Biology Club, Pre-Health Professions Club, and the Saint Mary’s chapter of the national biological honor society, Beta Beta Beta.

 The Biology Department encourages students to engage in cross-discipline learning.
 Within the global business environment, students that are prepared and capable to effectively interact between disciplines are in great demand.

-In addition, the Biology Department meets the needs of non-science majors with a selection of general education courses that expose them to the assumptions and methodologies of the scientific process and provide them with an awareness of contemporary biological problems.
+If you are not a science major, the Biology Department meets your needs with a selection of general education courses that expose you to the assumptions and methodologies of the scientific process and provide you with an awareness of contemporary biological problems.

 Goals for Our Students